 (b) Require that each participating institution report on total gifts received, investment earnings realized and anticipated expenditures in its annual operating budget request;

-(c) Annually develop and submit a consolidated budget request for the eminent scholars program to the governor for the fiscal year beginning on the first day of July, two thousand three.
+(c) Annually develop and submit a consolidated budget request for the eminent scholars program to the Governor for the fiscal year beginning on July 1, 2003.
 The budget request shall include a request for an appropriation by the Legislature to each institutional account each fiscal year in an amount equal to the investment earnings in the previous fiscal year which are intended for use in the fiscal year to supplement the salaries of eminent scholars;

-(d) Allocate any funds appropriated by the Legislature among the participating institutions in equal installments at the beginning of each quarter; and
+(d) Allocate any funds appropriated by the Legislature among the participating institutions in equal installments at the beginning of each quarter.

 (b) Whether or not the governor includes the budget request of the policy commission as described in subsection (a) of this section, the Legislature may include an appropriation in the appropriate account.